Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Quotient topology

 Topology is the study of shapes under continuous maps with continuous inverse.
 One important operation changing the topology is the gluing operation.
 This is made precise with the notion of \emph{quotient topology} .

 Consider a topological space $X$.
-To define a quotient, we have to gather the data of which points are glued together.
+To define a quotient, we have to gather the data of the points to be glued together.
 This is described by an equivalence relation $\sim$.
 Recall that an \emph{equivalence relation} $\sim$ is a binary relation which is reflexive, symmetric and transitive.
 We denote by $[x]$ the equivalence class of $x\in X$.

 \begin{definition} The \emph{quotient space} of $X$ modulo $\sim$ is the set of all equivalence classes of points in $X$, that is,

 \end{definition}

 The \emph{projection map} , $pr\colon X\to {X}/{\sim }\;$ with $x\mapsto \left[ x \right]$, can be used to define a topology on the quotient space ${X}/{\sim }\;$, namely, a subset $U\subseteq {X}/{\sim }\;$ is open if and only if its inverse image, ${{pr}^{-1}}(U)$, is an open subset of the topological space $X$.
 Note that this topology is the biggest topology, meaning that it includes the most open subsets with respect to which the map $pr$ is continuous.